dataobservatory-eu/music/content/post/2023-12-19_enterprising_musicians/index.md

 I teamed up with my school colleagues, who are a bit different.
 Amalia, my co-author, is the brains in the Green ME project.
 Just like in my vlog, we set a target to convince more people to change.
 We targeted our educational community: more than 300 people, teachers, music students and staff.
 We designed an action funnel.

 We organised a Green Week when we "invaded" and "colonised" all the schools and introduced a five-day challenge to save the planet.
 We gave out actionable information in all channels and displays to increase awareness of the impacts of everything the community members do.
 We organised a conference where we informed them about climate change and sustainable development goals.
 We wanted to involve everybody.

+<td style="text-align: center;">{{< figure src="img/blogposts_2023/greenme_on_zenodo.png" caption="We encourage our stakeholders to bring in their knowledge, data, and of course, data problems in measurement, control and reporting integrated economic, environmental and social sustainability management.
+Check out our muisc publications or add yours to the Digital Music Observatory [shared repository](https://zenodo.org/communities/music_observatory?q=&l=list&p=1&s=10&sort=newest)." numbered="false" >}}</td>

 Then we went further in the funnel and decided to target, more specifically, a smaller group, the 20 students in the Master's program.
 We inserted the sustainable project management module in the curriculum, where we started to employ the business model canvas with green glasses on.